 “Black people in media have always had to make their hair look more like white people’s hair, which is one of the reasons people don’t see natural black hair often, if at all.
 I don’t even know what my natural hair texture looks like, which is a pretty fundamental knowledge one should have.”

 There is this thing with the fetishization of the Asian woman.
 They make her overly sexualized like a doll and submissive.
 I picked the Lolita dress because in Asian culture girls dress up as dolls, wear lacy things and are doe-eyed.
 Playing on the cute factor is a form fetishization because Asian women are seen more as objects than as actual women.

 I’ve struggled with beauty standards all of my life and still do.
 It’s really tricky when you aren't someone who falls into the typical American beauty standards, like me.
-And when you don’t have the Asian role models to relate to.
-You just have to grow up and out of the narrow beauty standards fed by the media, you have to start shaping your own ideas or else you will live your whole life thinking, well then, I’m just not pretty.
+And when you don’t have the Asian role models to relate to…you have to start shaping your own ideas or else you will live your whole life thinking, well then, I’m just not pretty.